knowledgejunkie/Project-X/ReadMe.txt

              - lib/commons-net-1.3.0.jar  (compiled with JDK 1.2.2) *)
              - lib/jakarta-oro-2.0.8.jar  (compiled with JDK 1.2.2) *)
        [iii] the following libraries are optional from the V 0.82.0 :
-             - lib/idct*.dll  (win32 optimized lib's for a faster preview)
+             - lib/idct*.dll  (win32 / os/2 optimized lib's for a faster preview)
-             copy one of them to the systems folder or where the compiled .jar is located [iv]  dependent on the used JDK, you'll encounter some 'warnings' about 'using a deprecated API' that's not critical, as long as an actual JDK still supports these methods
+             copy one of them to the systems folder or where the compiled .jar is located [iv]  dependent on the used JDK, you'll encounter some 'warnings' about 'using a deprecated API' that's not critical, as long as an actual JDK still supports these older methods

        *)
        further informations and newer versions (mostly compiled with JDK 1.4.2) you'll find at: